INSaFLU/insaflu_docs/docs/uploading_data.rst

 .. note::

-   Your genbank file must be compatible with INSaFLU (see guide and documentation).
+   Your genbank file must be compatible with INSaFLU.
    ## See below a GUIDE to generate additional reference sequences

 - Upload a FASTA file